fedspendingtransparency/usaspending-api/README.md

 **Note:** If you're setting up the project on Mac OSX, we recommend using [homebrew](http://brew.sh) to install PostgreSQL.

+### Install Memcached
+The API performs query caching via Memcached.
+You can find instructions for installing memcached on it's [website](https://memcached.org/)

 ### Install Python and Create Virtual Environment

 The API's backend components currently run on Python 3.5 or higher.
 These instructions will walk you through the process of installing Python and creating a Python-based virtual environment to house the API.
 A virtual environment will isolate the project and its libraries from those running on your local system and prevent potential conflicts.